Relativistic dissipative fluids in the trace-fixed particle frame: Hyperbolicity, causality, and stability: Conclusions

 In this work we proposed a new first-order theory of relativistic dissipative fluids based on the trace-fixed particle frame.
 We showed that this theory is hyperbolic and causal provided the single inequality~(\ref{Eq:FinalHypoCausalBound}) is satisfied.
 Moreover, we have specified sufficient conditions for global equilibria to be stable.
 Although similar in spirit to BDNK, our constitutive relations~(\ref{Eq:ConstitutiveRelations_e}--\ref{Eq:ConstitutiveRelations_Pi}) are \emph{different} from the ones in~\cite{Bemfica2022}, as explained in the companion article~\cite{aGjSoS2024b}.
 In particular, the use of the trace-fixed particle frame, together with the freedom of choosing the temperature-dependent functions $\Gamma_1$ and $\Gamma_2$ according to Eqs.~(\ref{Eq:Gamma2}) and (\ref{Eq:Gamma1}), naturally leads to a physically sound theory.
 The implications of the inequality~(\ref{Eq:FinalHypoCausalBound}) and the stability conditions need to be further explored.
 However, we have shown that there is at least one relevant case in which they are satisfied for all temperatures, namely for a simple gas consisting of hard disks or spheres.
-Furthermore, our theory reproduces correctly the known propagation of modes in the shear, acoustic and heat channels with low wave numbers.
+Furthermore, our theory correctly reproduces the known propagation of modes in the shear, acoustic and heat channels with low wave numbers.
 Finally, as shown in~\cite{aGjSoS2024b}, our theory also implies positive entropy production within its limit of validity.
-Therefore, our system of equations should be well suited for a systematic study of transport phenomena in relativistic astrophysics, cosmology and high energy physics.
+For simplicity we have restricted this work to the case of a fixed background spacetime, and thus it only applies to physical situations in which the self-gravity of the fluid can be neglected.
+Future work will analyze the Cauchy problem for the full coupled Einstein-fluid equations.
+Therefore, our formalism should serve as a starting point for a systematic study of transport phenomena in relativistic astrophysics, cosmology and high-energy physics.

 \acknowledgments

 It is a pleasure to thank Luis Lehner, Oscar Reula, and Thomas Zannias for fruitful discussions.
 We also thank Luis Lehner for comments on a previous version of this manuscript.
 O.S. was partially supported by CIC Grant No.~18315 to Universidad Michoacana and by CONAHCyT Network Project No.~376127 ``Sombras, lentes y ondas gravitatorias generadas por objetos compactos astrof\'isicos".
 FS was supported by a CONAHCyT postdoctoral fellowship.